When do trajectories matter? Identifiability analysis for stochastic transport phenomena: Results and Discussion

+We begin with the count data in Figure \ref{fig:F3}(c) for unbiased migration and ask whether it identifies $\vec{\theta}=(D,K)^\top$.
+Since Equation \eqref{eq:1DN} is independent of $K$, the mean-field solution $N(x,t)$ cannot identify $K$, indicating structural non-identifiability~\cite{Hines2014,Simpson2026}.
+In our likelihood-based approach, however, the PDE solution is combined with the binomial noise model, so $\ell^{\textrm{\,c}}(\vec{\theta}\mid\mathbf{N}(t))$ depends weakly on $K$ through the noise model.
+Evaluating $\ell^{\textrm{\,c}}$ on a uniform $25\times25$ discretization of $(D,K)$ gives the approximate MLE $\hat{\vec{\theta}}=(0.250,9.167)^\top$, close to the true value.

+This point estimate alone does not quantify uncertainty, so Figure \ref{fig:F4}(a) shows $\bar{\ell}^{\textrm{\,c}}(\vec{\theta}\mid\mathbf{N}(t))$ with the 95\% threshold contour.
+The confidence set indicates that $D$ is well identified by count data, whereas $K$ is not: the loglikelihood is relatively flat in the $K$ direction.
+Thus, although the MLE is close to the true value, a broad range of $K$ values match the data almost equally well.
+This is consistent with Equation \eqref{eq:1DN} being independent of $K$, with only weak dependence introduced through the binomial likelihood.

-We now seek to estimate $\vec{\theta} = (D, K)^\top$ using the trajectory data in Figure \ref{fig:F2}(g), noting that Equation \eqref{eq:1DP} explicitly depends upon $D$ and $K$.
-As for the count data, we evaluate $\ell^{\textrm{\,t}} (\vec{\theta} \; | \; \mathbf{N}(t))$ on the same uniform discretization of $(D, K)$ parameter space which gives $\hat{\vec{\theta}} = (0.246, 9.167)^\top$, which again are close to the true values.
-Plotting $\ell^{\textrm{\,t}} (\vec{\theta} \; | \; \mathbf{N}(t))$ and the 95\% threshold in Figure \ref{fig:F4}(b) confirms that the MLE is relatively well-defined compared to working with count data as the 95\% confidence set is contained within the region of $(D,K)$ parameter space that we consider.
-It is interesting to note that these two parameters are relatively well--identified by this trajectory data and poorly--identified by the count data.
+We next estimate $\vec{\theta}=(D,K)^\top$ using the trajectory data in Figure \ref{fig:F2}(g).
+Unlike Equation \eqref{eq:1DN}, Equation \eqref{eq:1DP} depends explicitly on both $D$ and $K$.
+Evaluating $\ell^{\textrm{\,t}}(\vec{\theta}\mid\mathbf{x}(t))$ on the same $(D,K)$ grid gives $\hat{\vec{\theta}}=(0.246,9.167)^\top$, again close to the true values.
+Figure \ref{fig:F4}(b) shows that the MLE is much better defined than for count data: the 95\% confidence set is contained within the parameter region considered.
+Thus, for this example, trajectory data identify both $D$ and $K$ reasonably well, whereas count data identify only $D$.

-To give a complete picture here it is possible to combine both the count data and the trajectory data to explore the extent to which considering the total data affects our ability to estimate $\vec{\theta} = (D, K)^\top$.
-Invoking a standard assumption that the observed count data and trajectory data are conditionally independent given model parameters, the combined likelihood function is the product of the count likelihood and the trajectory likelihood.
-Hence we have the following loglikelihood function
+Finally, we combine count and trajectory data.
+Assuming conditional independence given the model parameters, the combined likelihood is the product of the count and trajectory likelihoods, giving